The Best Way to Buy, Store, and Use Fresh Cherries, According to an Expert

-Sweet red cherries: Depth of color is more important than the particular shade of red.
+When it comes to looking for the common red cherry, depth of color is more important than the particular shade of red.
 Look for fruits with deep, dark saturation.
-If the stem is intact, a bright green color indicates freshness; however, a lack of stem doesn’t necessary mean the cherries are low quality.
+Additionally, you’ll want to pay close attention to the stems of the cherries.
+“Not all stems behave the same on all varieties,” says Michael.
+“But a good rule of judgement is the brighter green and more flexible the stem, the more recently that cherry was harvested.”
+A lack of stem on a cherry, however, doesn’t necessarily mean the cherries are low quality, they just aren’t the freshest in the bunch.
 Red cherries should also be firm.
 Wrinkling along the shoulders near the stem means the cherries have sat at room temperature; they may still be sweet, but are probably not at peak freshness.

-Rainier cherries: Many people think these reddish-yellow cherries (photo below) are underripe, but this is the natural color of Rainier cherries.
+Many people think reddish-yellow cherries, like Rainier cherries, are underripe, but this is their natural color.
 They are also naturally less firm than red cherries.
 A red or pink blush indicates sun exposure, which leads to sugar accumulation.
 Brown flecks are generally not defects but a further indicator of sugar accumulation.
 (Red cherries have this, too, but it’s less visible.)

 Aside from visual cues, another great way to pick out the best cherries at the grocery store or farmers market is to taste one.
 If your farmers market vendor or grocery store provides samples, definitely give one a try.
 If you’re not able to taste cherries before purchasing them, however, follow the guidelines above to make sure you’re getting a good batch.